Self-dual compact gauged baby skyrmions in a continuous medium: Introduction

-A natural physical extension for the Skyrme model is to couple it with a $U(1)$ gauge field \cite{EWitten}, which allows us to investigate the electric and magnetic properties. {In this context, Ref. \cite{Adam_12} provides the first study showing that the restricted gauge baby Skyrme model supports a BPS structure.
-Afterward, BPS or self-dual solutions carrying both magnetic flux and electric charge were obtained \cite{AdamJhep, Casana_16, Casana_18}.} Such studies in the restricted gauge baby Skyrme model have shown { different BPS soliton profiles, i.e., it supports compact and noncompact topological structures.} In general terms, a compacton is a soliton solution with compact support which reaches the vacuum at a finite distance. {The noncompactons attain the vacuum at the infinite by following a Gaussian decay law or a power-law decay.} Further, since such compactons are indeed localized solutions in the sense of being solitons with finite extension, {they could allow extracting relevant information} about the effects of topological objects on finite laboratory samples.
-Thus, although the proposal to be presented by us {supports compactons} and noncompactons, we are interested in studying only defects with compact support, i.e., the compact skyrmions.
+A natural physical extension for the Skyrme model is to couple it with a $ U(1)$ gauge field \cite{EWitten}, which allows us to investigate the electric and magnetic properties.
+In this context, Ref. \cite{Adam_12} provides the first study showing that the restricted gauge baby Skyrme model supports a BPS structure.
+Afterward, BPS or self-dual solutions carrying both magnetic flux and electric charge were obtained \cite{AdamJhep, Casana_16, Casana_18}.
+Such studies in the restricted gauge baby Skyrme model have shown different BPS soliton profiles, i.e., it supports compact and noncompact topological structures.
+Concerning the compact skyrmions, Ref. \cite{Gisiger} provides the first investigation checking their existence into the restricted baby Skyrme model (nongauged version).
+Further, studies considering the sigma term as $\epsilon \partial_\mu \vec{ \phi} \cdot \partial^\mu \vec{\phi}$ \cite{r5,r6} show that such a model in the limit $\epsilon \rightarrow 0$ reproduces exactly the BPS structure of the restricted baby Skyrme model obtained in the Ref. \cite{Adam085007}.
+Posteriorly, studies of the gauged version revealed that it also engenders compactons \cite{Adam_105013} endowed with magnetic flux, but electrically neutral \cite{Adam_12}.
+Moreover, recently, compactons carrying both the magnetic flux and electric charge were also found \cite{Casana_16}.
+Regarding the restricted gauged baby Skyrme model, its BPS structure is related to the $N=2$ SUSY gauged Skyrme model in $(2+1)$--dimensions, whose bosonic Lagrangian requires the disappearance of the term $D_\mu \vec{\phi} \cdot D^\mu \vec{\phi}$, as established in Refs. \cite{Queiruga0}.

-{In the context} of compact skyrmions, such topological structures have been investigated firstly {in the nongauged} case \cite{Gisiger}, and later studies in the gauged version {also shown that it supports purely magnetic compactons \cite{Adam_105013, Adam_12}.
-Afterward, in Ref. \cite{Casana_16} were found those} carrying both the magnetic flux and electric charge.
-In the present manuscript, we go beyond these {studies and show the existence of BPS compact baby skyrmions immersed in nonlinear magnetic media.} For such a proposal, we have promoted the extension of the symmetry $SO(3)$ {to $SO(3)\times Z_{2}$, being $Z_{2}$ an extra symmetry ruling a neutral} scalar field coupled to the system by mean of a generalized dielectric function.
-Research in this direction, where a specific model becomes enlarged to accommodate an additional symmetry, have been performed in other scenarios, including new vortex solutions in the Maxwell-Higgs models \cite{Bazeia_780,Bazeia_17}, magnetic monopoles \cite{Bazeia_105024}, new solitons in gauged $CP(2)$ model \cite{Andrade_056014}, and gauged $O(3)$ sigma model \cite{Casana_056014}.